The rough black surface

 which keeps your board glued to your feet while you're pulling off skateboarding

 with an adhesive

 so you can apply it to your board.

 2. Remove the paper and begin sticking it down onto the deck.
 Make sure you start with the tip of one of the kicks (don't worry about the overhang for now).
-Careful not to get air bubbles trapped in areas, smooth it down from the inside out.
+Be careful not to get air bubbles trapped in areas.
+Smooth it down from the inside out.

 4. (optional) Using a stanley knife, cut the sickest design you can think of into your griptape.
 I usually cut either my tag, Big Alba, or Dragon Ball Z into it, but you can do whatever you want.
 I've seen some go all out and cut dragons and tigers into their griptape which look like they were drawn in Ancient China, so let your creativity flow!